-Use Nittany Lion Career Network for: Job Postings (from employers not coming to campus for On-Campus Interviewing (OCI) Additional job postings available through On-Campus Interviewing (OCI) Posting your resume in online Resume Books On-Campus...For more information about the NLCN »
+Use Nittany Lion Career Network for: Job Postings (from employers not coming to campus for On-Campus Interviewing (OCI), additional job postings available through On-Campus Interviewing (OCI), and posting your resume in online Resume Books On-Campus...For more information about the NLCN »

 Career Fairs and Workshops at University Park

 Find out about Career Fairs and Wokshops at University Park.
 Learn more about Career Fairs and Workshops »

 Take advantage of: career fairs, workshops, Nittany Lion Career Network, on-campus interviewing, and career counseling.